What should I do if I find asbestos?

 That’s unlikely, we’re afraid.
 This tends to fall to the homeowner.

-When applying for home insurance, you should declare if asbestos is one of the materials used in the construction of the property.
+When you get a home insurance quote, you should declare if asbestos is one of the materials used in the construction of the property.

 But you can only make a claim if there’s an insurable event – such as a flood or fire, for example.